Interactive mode (default)saber

 Usage:

-saber models reset
+saber models setsaber models reset

 Section titled “saber models reset”Reset to the default model (Claude Sonnet 4).